dareg/accord-ww-2025/readme.md

 If it works, you should see ten lines of Fortran code in your terminal.

-Add a ```program``` statement and ``end program`` statement before the for loop to generate a complete working Fortran program.
+Add a ```program``` statement and an ``end program`` statement before the for loop to generate a complete working Fortran program.
 Run fypp and try to compile the generated code to check that it works.

 ## Ex2 - Creating a 'generic' subroutine by generating all possibilities

-1. Create a new module and in the *contains* section write a Fortran subroutine named *print_value_integer* that takes an *integer* in input and print that number to stdout.
+1. Create a new Fortran module and in the *contains* section write a Fortran subroutine named *print_value_integer* that takes an *integer* in input and print that number to stdout.
 In the same file, do the same for *real* and *double precision*.

 In another file, add a main program to use the module and call the subroutines.